What Is Parsing of Data? Definition, Uses & Benefits

 3. Parses the returned information to get the headlines as well as the main sources.

-A parsed response returns the titles of news articles, the name of the sources with the date and time when it was published.
+A parsed response returns the titles of news articles and the names of the sources with the date and time when they were published.
 It may also contain a link to the main useful material, a description or the article's full text, as well as the category or topic pointer.
 Additionally, the response can include the author's name, tags, images, and other data.

-• There are non-standard data structures in place which ordinary parsers will not be able to handle.
+• There are non-standard data structures in place that ordinary parsers will not be able to handle.
 For example, news sites that load content utilizing JavaScript code.

-• Websites that implement protection against fraud by utilizing CAPTCHA systems, IP blocks, and require user authentication.
+• Websites that implement protection against fraud by utilizing CAPTCHA systems and IP blocks and require user authentication.
 Proxy servers, session control, and simulating user actions will help circumvent these barriers.

-• Parsing of charts, tables, and bulky nested JSON structures responses is required.
+• Parsing of charts, tables, and bulky nested JSON structure responses is required.
 Such complex formats cannot be efficiently handled by universal parsers.

-• Not only HTML code needs to be extracted, but also documents, pictures, videos, and audio files.
+• Not only does HTML code need to be extracted, but also documents, pictures, videos, and audio files.
 In these situations, the parser has to be capable of OCR (optical character recognition) or conversion of the file.

 Custom Parser